 Students will find it easy to open a checking account at one of the banks near the campus.
 Unfortunately, none of the banks or financial Institutions is within walking distance of the campus; therefore you should plan an extra day to make arrangements to open an account.
 See later section for specific banks and locations.

 If you are going to be living in a residence hall on campus, most of your day-to-day needs will be met - food service, laundry facilities, entertainment, etc and therefore you may not find it necessary to have a personal automobile.
 However, you may need to purchase some initial items - linens, toiletries, etc. The International Office offers transportation at the beginning of each term as requested by new students for a shopping trip, typically to the Wal-Mart Super Center where most of your initial needs can be met.

-The estimate of living expenses does not include expenses for a car.
+The estimate of living expenses on the Confirmation of Financial Resources does not include expenses for a car.
 If you are considering the purchase of a used car, you will need to arrange for an additional $3000 - $6000 for the purchase price and insurance (not to mention gas and maintenance).
 In addition, Texas state law mandates that anyone who drives a car must carry liability insurance.
-Additional information on auto purchasing, license and insurance requirements, campus parking regulations, etc is available on this website and in the International Office.
+Additional information on auto purchasing, license and insurance requirements, campus parking regulations, etc will be provided during orientation.

 Clothing and Climate Information: The University of Dallas is in a moderate climate zone.
 Average temperatures are 46°F (8°C) in January and 95°F (35°C) in July.
 However, winter temperatures can fall below 20°F (-7°C) and summer temperatures can rise above 100°F (38°C).

 Light weight cotton clothing is more comfortable in the summer.
 Winter requires warm clothing and an overcoat for cold weather.
 It even occasionally snows in Dallas.